 (17) If a theory of meaning for fiction were called for, then M would be the right call for fiction written or translated into English.

 Truth, however, would be a different matter, and reference too.
-We'll explore these a bit more in the note to which we now turn.
+We'll explore them in the note to which we now turn.

 NOTE TWO

 Semantics psychologized